 The KIF1A team powers our mission and vision with tremendous impact and urgency.
 We couldn’t accomplish anything without their energy, heart and dedication to our KIF1A community.

 Meet the people behind KIF1A.ORG.

 Founder & Board Chair

-With a focus on developing meaningful outcome measures, Luke relentlessly works to educate and empower families affected by rare genetic diseases.
-By making sure every KIF1A family plays an active role in discovery, from pre-clinical research through clinical trial readiness, Luke helps drive our mission to find therapeutic options for children living with KIF1A Associated Neurological Disorder.
+With a focus on research strategy and outcome measures, Luke relentlessly works to educate and empower families affected by rare genetic diseases.
+By making sure every family plays an active role in discovery, from pre-clinical research through clinical trial readiness, Luke helps drive our mission to find therapeutic options for children living with KIF1A Associated Neurological Disorder.

 Kathryn joined KIF1A.ORG shortly after her son Parker received his KIF1A diagnosis in January 2017.
 Before joining KIF1A.ORG, Kathryn spent six years at the headquarters of an international not-for-profit organization, working with both development and program areas.
 Her experience includes a wide range of nonprofit responsibilities, including grant writing, impact analysis, communications, budgeting, volunteer training, event planning and website management, all of which has been put to use at KIF1A.ORG.